ErinMorelli/em-beer-manager/README.txt

 = How do I access EM Beer Manager beers, styles, and groups in the WordPress API? =

-Starting with v2.1.0 you can now access EM Beer Manager beers, styles, and groups from the [WordPress API](http://v2.wp-api.org/).
+Starting with v2.1.0 you can now access and update EM Beer Manager beers, styles, and groups from the [WordPress API](http://v2.wp-api.org/).

 Beers can be accessed using `/wp-json/wp/v2/embm_beers` or individually at `/wp-json/wp/v2/embm_beers/<beer_id>`.